lens-biophotonics/mic/docs/source/tutorial.rst

    .. code-block:: console

-        /path/to/local/dir$ pip install wheel
+        (.mic_venv) /path/to/local/dir$ pip install wheel

 #.
-Build a Python wheel file by executing:
+Build a Python wheel file:

    .. code-block:: console

-        /path/to/local/dir$ python setup.py bdist_wheel
+        (.mic_venv) /path/to/local/dir$ python setup.py bdist_wheel

 #.
 Install the wheel file by executing:

    .. code-block:: console

-        /path/to/local/dir$ pip install dist/mic-0.1.0-py3-none-any.whl
+        (.mic_venv) /path/to/local/dir$ pip install dist/mic-0.1.0-py3-none-any.whl

 Complete workflow description
 =============================
-*mic* is an intuitive tool designed to efficiently correct uneven illumination in image stacks acquired through 3D fluorescence microscopy.
+*MiC* is an intuitive tool designed to efficiently correct uneven illumination in image stacks acquired through 3D fluorescence microscopy, i.e., two-photon fluorescence microscopy (TPFM) or light sheet fluorescence microscopy (LSFM).
 It achieves this by leveraging flat- and dark-field models estimated using retrospective illumination-correction methods.
-This tutorial focuses on the CIDRE technique (Corrected Intensity Distributions using Regularized Energy Minimization; `Smith et al., 2015 <https://www.nature.com/articles/nmeth.3323>`_).
+This tutorial focuses on the CIDRE technique (*Corrected Intensity Distributions using Regularized Energy minimization*; `Smith et al., 2015 <https://www.nature.com/articles/nmeth.3323>`_).
-While the key assumptions discussed pertain specifically to CIDRE, the workflow may consider other retrospective correction approaches, such as BaSiC (`Peng et al., 2017 <https://www.nature.com/articles/ncomms14836>`_).
+However, while the key assumptions discussed pertain specifically to CIDRE, this workflow may consider other retrospective correction approaches, such as BaSiC (`Peng et al., 2017 <https://www.nature.com/articles/ncomms14836>`_).
 The workflow consists of three main steps: (1) generating a dataset of uncorrelated 2D images for various wavelengths of interest from z-stacks previously acquired using different objectives;
-(2) identifying optimal flat- and dark-field models with CIDRE; and (3) applying the *mic* tool to perform illumination correction based on the newly estimated models.
-Each step will be described in detail below.
+(2) identifying optimal flat- and dark-field models with CIDRE (or BaSiC); and (3) applying the *MiC* tool to perform illumination correction based on the newly estimated models.
+Each step is described in detail below.

 #. **2D image dataset generation**
-    The Python notebook included in mic/notebooks (*create_cidre_dset.ipynb*) can be used to generate or expand the reference dataset of 2D images used to identify and/or update the illumination models related to a specific objective at a particular emission wavelength.
+    The Python notebook included in *mic/notebooks* (*create_cidre_dset.ipynb*) can be used to generate or expand the reference dataset of 2D images used to identify and/or update the illumination models related to a specific objective at a particular emission wavelength.
 This notebook can be run within the same virtual environment created upon installation.
     Users must adapt the source and output directories (i.e., ``source`` and ``outdir``) within the second cell of the notebook and, if necessary, modify the default inclusion criteria specified in the third cell: